-Technology created by Vanderbilt faculty members, staff members, or students with the use of University facilities or funds administered by the University, or within the Inventor's or Creator's scope of employment, must be disclosed in writing to CTTC.
+Technology created by Vanderbilt faculty members, staff members, or students with the use of University facilities or funds administered by the University, or within the Inventor's or Creator's scope of employment, must be disclosed in writing to the Office of Technology Transfer and sent to the Provost or the Vice Chancellor for Health Affairs.
 These disclosures will be maintained in strict confidence.
-Inventors are obliged to execute any documents that the University deems necessary or appropriate to document or to perfect the University's title or rights in Technology in accordance with this policy.
-This obligation continues indefinitely, even after the Inventor ceases to be associated with the University.